graetz23/coolArduinoTempProbes/README.md

 However there are several public _posts_, _blogs_, and _vlogs_ on internet showing a schematic wiring diagram.

 ### Usage
-See [coolATP.ino](https://github.com/graetz23/coolArduinoTempProbes/blob/master/coolATP.ino) file as an example.
+See _loop_ method in [coolATP.cpp](https://github.com/graetz23/coolArduinoTempProbes/blob/master/coolATP.cpp) file as an example.

 ### Remarks
-I use this project for driving several NTCs in a home brewery system and using [**ASSTP**](https://github.com/graetz23/coolArduinoSerialStateTempProbes) to transfer data via serial to a _raspberry pi_.
+I use this project for driving several NTCs in a home brewery system and using [**ASSTP**](https://github.com/graetz23/ArduinoSerialStateTempProbes) to transfer data via serial to a _raspberry pi_.
 The pi is driving  [**CraftBeerPi3**](https://github.com/Manuel83/craftbeerpi3) by a written plugin, to integrate the temperature values: [craftbeerpi3ArduinoTempProbes](https://github.com/graetz23/craftbeerpi3ArduinoTempProbes).

 Everything was coded using: